dalibo/emaj/docs/en/webUsage.rst

 * some estimates about the number of updates per table, recorded between two marks or between one mark and the current situation,
 * a precise numbering of updates per tables, per statement type (*INSERT/UPDATE/DELETE/TRUNCATE*) and role.

-If the end of the range corresponds to the current situation, a check box allows one to request a rollback simulation to the selected mark in order to quickly get an approximate duration of this operation.

 The figure below shows an example of detailed statistics.

 .. figure:: images/emajweb_groupstat.png